-"imaginative designs" needed to bridge the gap between a scientific idea and production (Whitehead [1925], 1953, p.
+There was something inherently different in the way the western world went about improving technology during and after the Industrial Revolution.
+The Industrial Revolution did not invent invention, but as Alfred North Whitehead famously wrote, it invented the method of invention by realizing not just the potential of science as a "storehouse of ideas" but also coming up with the "imaginative designs" needed to bridge the gap between a scientific idea and production (Whitehead, 1925, p.
 96).
 It was no longer enough to establish that a technique worked; people were curious to know how and why it did, and once they made progress on that front, techniques could be improved further.
 The oft-repeated gag that science owed more to the steam engine than the other way around remains a half truth.
 But it does underline that the interaction between the two was what counted, and that the two forms of knowledge coevolved as it were like two symbiotic species, mutually enforcing and abetting one another.

 Technology stimulated and abetted science and not just the other way around.
-It did so through two main channels.
-First, inventions, even when made without much of a scientific understanding, focused the attention of scientists on a particular area, wondering how it worked and thus helping to set the research agenda.
+It did so through two main channels.15 First, inventions, even when made without much of a scientific understanding, focused the attention of scientists on a particular area, wondering how it worked and thus helping to set the research agenda.
 Interesting enough, a rough division of labor between Britain and the Continent emerged, in which British practical people discovered things that worked, and French theoreticians and German chemists uncovered the underlying science.
-The most famous example is the essay by Sadi Carnot ([1824], 1986) on steam power which pioneered thermodynamics, by his own admission inspired by watching a steam engine of a type pioneered by Arthur Woolf at work.
-Less well-known but equally illustrative is the work of physicists inspired by the Wright brothers's Kitty Hawk flight in 1903, which once and for all showed that heavier than air flight was possible and stimulated more theoretical work that eventually crystallized in modern formal aerodynamics.
+The most famous example is the essay by Carnot ([1824], 1986) on steam power which pioneered thermodynamics, by his own admission inspired by watching a steam engine of a type pioneered by Arthur Woolf at work.16 Less well-known but equally illustrative is the work of physicists inspired by the Wright brothers's Kitty Hawk flight in 1903, which once and for all showed that heavier than air flight was possible and stimulated more theoretical work that eventually crystallized in modern formal aerodynamics.17